 With these in place, it means that if a disaster happens, you have the failover server and data ready to go almost immediately.
 Recovery times, therefore, are much quicker than with a secondary data centre of your own.

 Cloud-based disaster recovery offers several benefits over the standard recovery model.
 Firstly, there is a huge reduction in cost.
-There’s no need to purchase backup hardware or operate a second data centre.
-Your virtual backup server is far less expensive to create and is housed at your vendor’s data centre.
+There’s no need to purchase backup hardware or operate a second data center.
+Your virtual backup server is far less expensive to create and is housed at your vendor’s data center.

 The second saving comes from the fact that cloud services are paid for on a pay as you go basis and are easily scalable.
 This means that when the system is redundant, you only need to pay for the limited resources you need.
 However, should a disaster occur and you quickly need to bring more resources online, you can have everything you need knowing that you’ll only pay for what you use.
 This flexibility is not something you can get with a traditional backup server.